-The Quantities and Qualities of Disaster
+The Quantities and Qualities of a Disaster.

-Although placing a financial value on human life is widely considered crude and ethically objectionable, it is common (Zelizer 2010).
-For example, the fund established for the families of victims of 9/11 had three measures to establish payments: (1) financial loss; (2) set amounts for pain and suffering; (3) subtraction of life insurance paid.
+Quantifying human life in financial terms is widely considered crude and ethically objectionable.
+Yet, it is done all the time.
+For example, the fund established for the families of victims of 9/11 had three measures to establish payments: 1) financial loss; 2) set amounts for pain and suffering; 3) subtraction of life insurance paid.
 The first metric meant the lives of well-paid victims were valued more highly than those of poorly-paid victims.
-The high profile of the differential among payments provoked outrage, contravening moral sensibilities, but the act of valuing lives was accepted as a necessity of our thoroughly monetized society (Fourcade and Healy 2017).
-The extent of quantification facilitates capitalization.
+The high-profile of the differential among payments provoked outrage, but the act of valuing lives was accepted as a necessity of our thoroughly monetized society.